fmerg/istor/README.md

 Actions
   create        Create local database and populate with the IPs from the
-                list of currently advertised Tor exit nodes update        Synchronize the local database with the list of currently advertised Tor exit nodes clear         Delete local database entries
+                list of currently advertised Tor exit nodes exists        Check if a database with the provided name (see options) exists.
+Exit with 0 if yes, 1 otherwise. update        Synchronize the local database with the list of currently advertised Tor exit nodes clear         Delete local database entries